 Kemberlee Shortland of From Crook to Hook uses single crochet stitches (noting that they are UK double crochet) for this design.
 Sometimes they are worked in both loops like normal and other times they are worked in back loop only.
 This gives the sock the appropriate stretch and fit.

-Crochet designer Maz Kwok of Be a Crafter was inspired by seeing collared socks around the web and decided to come up with her own unique version in crochet.
+Crochet designer Maz Kwok was inspired by seeing collared socks around the web and decided to come up with her own unique version in crochet.
 They are made with DK weight yarn and a size G crochet hook, making them one of the chunkier crochet sock patterns in the list.

 Yoga socks are a unique type of sock.
 They don't have heels or toes.
 That's because you need those parts of the foot to connect with the mat or floor in yoga.
 The rest of the foot is covered though.
 The style is interesting and it actually makes for a fun shape to crochet.
 This particular pattern is a free download on Ravelry from Susan Clapp.

 15 of 15

 In addition to the wealth of great crochet sock patterns available online, there are some terrific books available for people who really enjoy making crochet socks.
 Some of these are ebooks and others are print books.
 Top choices include: